 If interested, please contact TMH Office of Research at 850-431-4947 or CovidResearch@TMH.ORG.

 COVID-19 HERO Registry

-Recently launched, the Healthcare Worker Exposure Response & Outcomes (HERO) Registry invites US healthcare workers to share their clinical and life experiences to help researchers understand the perspectives and problems faced by those on the frontlines of the COVID-19 pandemic.
+The Healthcare Worker Exposure Response & Outcomes (HERO) Registry invites US healthcare workers to share their clinical and life experiences to help researchers understand the perspectives and problems faced by those on the frontlines of the COVID-19 pandemic.
 Tallahassee Memorial HealthCare (TMH) is one of the many healthcare organizations across the country participating in the HERO Registry.